Conversion optimisation for B2B: What should you consider?

 For example, you could, very specifically, choose to test and compare two different checkout flows.
 Since the differences between both variants will be very large, the expected impact of the variant will also be higher.

-Which principles remain important?
+Which principles remain important

 Luckily, when it comes to B2B, we don’t have to abandon everything we’ve learned about CRO for B2C.
 The basics are still relevant.

-Even when you have little to no data available, you can still identify where the problem lies.
+Identifying friction points even when you have little to no data available, you can still identify where the problem lies.
 To do so, grab a laptop or phone on a regular basis and go through the main funnels on your website.
 Pay attention to the following: